bvibber/ogv.js/readme.md

 Early versions have only been spot-checked with a couple of small sample files on a few devices, but for SD-or-less resolution basic decoding speed seems adequate on desktop.
 Newer mobile devices seem to handle at least low-res files, but much more tuning and measurement is needed.

+*Target browsers*

+On Mac OS X, Safari 7 performs much better than Safari 6; however 7 has not yet been generally released.
+Have patience!
+Note that Safari seems to disable the JIT when the developer console is open, so beware when debugging.

+IE 10 and IE 11 on Windows 8 and 8.1 perform pretty well.
+Older versions of IE are not supported at all.

+*Future targets*

-Note that on iOS, Safari performs *much* better than Chrome or other "alternative" browsers that use the system UIWebView but are unable to enable the JIT due to iOS limitations on third-party developers.
+On iOS, Safari performs significantly better than Chrome or other alternative browsers that are unable to enable the JIT due to iOS limitations on third-party developers.
+However, I have not yet gotten acceptable performance on non-tiny files even on the latest iOS 7 Safari.
+Needs more testing on the iPhone 5S however!

+IE 11 on Windows RT 8.1 Preview on an original Surface RT tablet does not perform very well.

+In both cases, a native application looms as a possibly better alternative.
+If installed, a native app could definitely be launched from web content...
+Need to look into how easy it is to detect presence of apps from web, however; if it's not possible to detect it may need a UX workaround to prompt the user.

+*Test browsers*

-Firefox performs best using asm.js optimizations -- unfortunately due to limitations in the JS engine this currently only works on the first video playthrough.
+Firefox 24 performs best using asm.js optimizations -- unfortunately due to limitations in the JS engine this currently only works on the first video playthrough.
 Reload the page to force a video to re-run at high speed.

+Chrome 30 performs pretty well, but not quite as snappy as Firefox's asm.js mode.

 It would also be good to compare performance of Theora vs VP8/VP9 decoders.

-YCbCr->RGB conversion could be done in WebGL on supporting browsers (IE 11), if that makes a measurable difference.
+YCbCr->RGB conversion could be done in WebGL on supporting browsers (IE 11, Chrome, Firefox), if that makes a measurable difference.

 ## Difficulties